garrettclockhart/Row_Health/README.md

-# Row Health Campaigns Analysis
+# Row Health Campaigns Analysis - Project Overview
-Analysis of Row Health insurance claims

-The goal of this project is to investigate the performance of marketing campaigns at Row Health in order to surface recommendations on marketing budget allocation for 2024 campaigns.
-The budget is allocated to drive two primary objectives: 1) to minimize expenses,  and 2) increase conversions of Row Health’s marketing campaigns
+## The goal of this project is to investigate the performance of marketing campaigns at Row Health in order to surface recommendations on marketing budget allocation for 2025 campaigns.
+Founded in 2015, Row Health is a healthcare company that focuses on providing accessible and convenient telehealth services.
+They recently launched a marketing campaign to increase brand awareness through varying categories.
+They offer a range of health solutions, including 4 different tier plans bronze, silver, gold, and platinum with varying coverage and premiums.

+With a new Data Team in place, the company would like a better understanding of their audience from the marketing campaign data to reallocate resources next year.
+Primarily focused on two objectives 1) minimizing costs from unsuccessful campaigns and high cost per signup and 2) increasing conversion rates in campaigns.

 ## Overview
-### North Star Metrics
 In order to evaluate campaign performance, we focused on the following key metrics:

 - **Campaign Cost:** The total cost of a campaign calculated by the number of users that signed up multiplied by the cost per signup